 Summer diseases and insects

-Although some apple cultivars have resistance to apple scab, cedar-apple rust, fire blight and downy mildew, they are still susceptible to summer diseases, such as fly speck and sooty blotch, and to insect pests.
+Although some apple cultivars have resistance to apple scab, cedar apple rust, fire blight and powdery mildew, they are still susceptible to summer diseases, such as rots, fly speck and sooty blotch, and to insect pests.
+Black rot symptoms appear as “frogeye” leaf spots with small light brown lesions surrounded by a dark brown border.
+Black rot infection on the fruit is a firm dark decay, often present at the calyx-ends of fruit.
+White rot infections cause soft egg-shaped lesions, which can coalesce to encompass much of the fruit.
+Bitter rot causes decay in the flesh and appears in a v-shaped pattern, progressing to the core when a fruit is cut in half.
 Fly speck and sooty blotch occur together on the fruit surface under warm, humid weather conditions.
 Fly speck is identified by distinct groups of tiny, shiny black spots.
 Sooty blotch appears as olive green to black smudges.
 Both of these diseases are superficial blemishes that can usually be removed from the surface of the apple with mild scrubbing.
 In contrast to the summer diseases, control of insect pests on disease-resistant apple cultivars may require trapping, mating disruption or insecticide application.

-Most of these scab-resistant cultivars are available from nurseries on rootstocks that that produce relative large to very large trees such as M.26, M.7 and MM.111.
-However, M.26 is very susceptible to fire blight and, therefore, is not recommended for planting in Missouri.
+Most of these scab-resistant cultivars are available from nurseries on dwarfing to semi-dwarfing rootstocks.
+All rootstocks designated with “G” are resistant to fire blight, including G.11, G.16, G.41, G.210, G.935, etc. M.26 rootstock is very susceptible to fire blight and, therefore, is not recommended for planting in Missouri.